BigWheel92/Logistic-Regression/README.md

 -> The shape of array containing labels for training set, test set and validation set must be (m, 1) where m is the number of items.

--> The model has been tested in main.py on dataset containg cat images (dataset has been taken from coursera deep learning course assignment).
+-> The model has been trained and tested in main.py on a dataset containg cat images (dataset has been taken from coursera deep learning course assignment).
 The model gives 72% test accuracy.